 - 3.11.1 The villages of Hoveton and Wroxham together form one of the larger Broads settlements, and a particularly important centre for boating and tourism.
 The Broads area includes extensive areas either side of the River Bure, up and downstream of the bridge.
-Most of the built up areas of Hoveton and Wroxham, though, are outside the designated Broads boundary.
-Outside of this area, in Hoveton (north of the river) North Norfolk District Council is the local planning authority, and in Wroxham (south of the river) Broadland District Council. - 3.11.2 The King's Head and Hotel Wroxham are included in the Waterside Pubs Network Policy (see Non-Settlement policies section later in this document). - 3.11.3 In addition to these policies, the adopted policies of the Broads Core Strategy and Development Management Policies DPDs will apply across the area.
+Most of the built up areas of Hoveton and Wroxham, though, are outside the designated Broads boundary. - 3.11.2 The King's Head and Hotel Wroxham are included in the Waterside Pubs Network Policy (see Non-Settlement policies section later in this document). - 3.11.3 Hoveton and Wroxham are extremely popular for tourists and local people as a destination accessed by road (for example by those hiring day boats) and by the water.
+However, the availability of public moorings to be used by those wishing to visit the village facilities and shops are limited due to the commercial and residential land uses.
+The Authority do provide moorings at Hoveton Tourist Information Centre and at Hoveton Viaduct and if an opportunity became available, the Broads Authority would consider further provision, within budget constraints as it is identified in the Mooring Strategy that there is a shortfall of public moorings in this area. - 3.11.4 In addition to these policies, the adopted policies of the Broads Core Strategy and Development Management Policies DPDs will apply across the area.